10183308/caffe-spn/README.md

 ## Training

 The example of datalayer and trainig scripts are in [pylayers/vocspn_datalayer.py](https://github.com/Liusifei/caffe-spn/blob/master/pylayers/vocspn_datalayer.py) and [myscripts/train.py](https://github.com/Liusifei/caffe-spn/blob/master/myscripts/train.py).
-To train the spn segmentation refinement model, adding your dataset path to the datalayer (line 10 in [models/voc_rnn_vgg_v3.prototxt](https://github.com/Liusifei/caffe-spn/blob/master/models/voc_rnn_vgg_v3.prototxt)), run:
+To train the spn segmentation refinement model:

+1. adding your dataset path to the datalayer (line 10 in [models/voc_rnn_vgg_v3.prototxt](https://github.com/Liusifei/caffe-spn/blob/master/models/voc_rnn_vgg_v3.prototxt));

+2. You could download the segmentation restuls (probabilistic outputs) of FCN-8s on VOC training set from [HERE](https://www.dropbox.com/sh/x2i1wgplvau0a7t/AADu_3YOSLZVL4g91H109bz7a?dl=0) as an example to train your refinement moded.
+Please put it on the corresponding VOC folders.
+You could centainly design new algorithms by applying other coarse maps for you own tasks.

+3. run:

 $ python myscripts/train.py